Return to Toolkit

 • Other big companies then followed suit

-• Both days showed they care for their troops – the troops enjoy it, they meet their internal neighbour teams, many for the first time, and they come to better understand external customers’ requirements and internal customers’ problems, many of which they had been causing
+• Both days showed they also cared for their troops – they enjoyed it, met internal neighbour teams, many for the first time, and came to better appreciate external customers’ requirements and internal customers’ problems, many of which they had been causing

 Leave a Reply